Wide Web was

 however, and the man agreed to take it 'with great reluctance,'

 reported the Times.
-The young man's odd behavior, as well as
+The young man's odd behavior,

 his wig and fake whiskers, aroused the proprietor's suspicions, or so